 Prompted by the influx of new converts wishing to try Wrenn 152 for the first time, this section aims to assist them when purchasing a Set, or individual items, to easily recognise the difference between the two different Controllers.
 As the majority of you may already know, Wrenn did ultimately manufacture two different types of Controllers for their different motors within the two Car types.

-At the time that Wrenn first introduced their Formula 152 range of slot cars in 1960, you have to remember that slot racing was really its infancy with a number of companies entering this new mass-production market with slot racing products for home use for the first time.
+At the time that Wrenn first introduced their Formula 152 range of slot cars in 1960, you have to remember that slot racing was really in it’s infancy with a number of companies entering this new mass-production market with slot racing products for home use for the first time.
 So new and different technologies were being tried to find the best solutions for each different manufacturer.
 Whilst I do appreciate that various different company products had sporadically been available since the 1930’s but it seems to have been only after the rail racing hobby had taken off in the 1950’s that the improvement to using a slot as an alternative which ultimately forced the rail racing fraternity to adopt this new style of racing.

 Since there were no readily available motors small enough to fit into their new 1/52 scale Cars, Wrenn decided to design their own motors.
 The first Cars were powered by a vibrator motor so the E1-Controller was designed with a simple spring-loaded on/off button.
 This was similar to Scalextric’s solution to controlling their first tinplate cars although that company’s solution was to combine the two controls into one unit and their cars did have relatively standard rotary motors.